Planning on renovating your fescue lawn this fall?

 Did You Know?

 We have our own custom tall turf grass seed blend that is custom blended for the Peninsula area?
-Ken Matthews Tall Turf Blend is a combination of three tall turf fescue grass seeds that are listed as Category 1 seeds in the VA Tech 2020-2021 Virginia Turfgrass Variety Recommendations publication.
+Ken Matthews Tall Turf Blend is a combination of four tall turf fescue grass seeds that are listed as Category 1 seeds in the VA Tech 2020-2021 Virginia Turfgrass Variety Recommendations publication.
 Our grass seed blend always has a current test date, ensuring maximum seed germination.

 Why use a blend of fescue grass seed rather than a single variety of fescue grass seed?
 Blended grasses offer better disease resistance and a more uniform lawn-regardless of growing conditions.
 Single grass seeds are more prone to complete die-off from pests, disease and unfavorable growing conditions.
 Think of a grass seed blend as a variety of different seeds which can handle a variety of growing conditions whereas a single seed has a specific growing condition which can more easily be killed by pests or diseases that target that specific seed variety.